yingHH/in-house_scripts_for_paper-20201228/Readme.md

 `* Tips: All scripts were implemented in Python3.7`

 ---
-For any questions, please feel free to contact me (Ying Huang) at:
+For any questions about these scripts, please feel free to contact me (Ying Huang) at:
 - ying.huang@webmail.hzau.edu.cn
 - yinghuang_hzau@163.com
 - ying.huang.bioinfo@gmail.com